mrpelicer/nuclear_physics/README.md

 # nuclear_physics

-This code currently calculates the equation of state for the non-linear walecka model in a variety of situations:

-With density loops:

-(1) For nucleons w/ fixed proton fraction and temperature in the folder:
-"np_fixed_proton_fraction"
+This code is being build during my doctorate to calculate various quantities within the non-linear walecka model, such as:

+(1) The equation of state for baryons (nucleons, hyperons, deltas)in beta-equilibrium.
+It is possible to include  magnetic fields and/or magnetic moments, but only at T=0 for now.

-(2) For charge neutral (npe) w/ fixed proton fraction and temperature in the folder:
+(2) The EoS for nucleons w/ fixed proton fraction at any temperature temperature.
-"npe_fixed_proton_fraction"

-(3) For (un)magnetized baryonic matter with or without amm's.
-One can choose the families in the calculation (nucleons, hyperons and  delta isobars) in beta-equilibrium (ONLY T=0):
-"nyd_betaEq_bfield_amm"

-(4) Same as (3) but with
-nydem_betaEq_bfield_amm: nucleons+hyperons+deltas+electrons+muons
+(3) EoS and radius of the nuclear pasta, w/ fixed proton fraction or beta-equilibrium at any temperature.

+(4) EoS, stability window and phase diagram of density and temperature dependent quark mass model matter.